 It’s easy to apply for a SOLI stewardship-education grant!

-Click here to download an application in Rich Text Format.
-Save the form to your computer, rename the file, fill it out as completely and as detailed as you are able, and send it by email to SOL’s executive director, the Rev. Dr. Marty Stevens, firstname.lastname@example.org.
+Click Here to download an application in Rich Text Format.
+Save the form to your computer, rename the file, fill it out as completely and as detailed as you are able, and send it by email to SOLI’s executive director, the Rev. Dr. Martin Zimmann, email@example.com.

 How often are the grants awarded?